Carnauba Paste Wax Prologue

 I Can See Clearly Now

-I always remember standing back admiring my work after the final coat.
+I remember standing back admiring my work after the final coat.
 My Guards Red Porsche, in particular, just glowed and radiated energy.
-The Carnauba wax gave the paint an almost liquid look that could not be matched.
+The Carnauba wax gave the paint an almost liquid look that couldn’t be matched.
 It’s funny, though, how your memory plays trick on you.

 The Mystery of Carnauba Show Car Waxes